What Skills Are Needs to be a Good Server?

 Have you ever considered working at a restaurant as a waiter/waitress?
-Becoming a server is great because it offers numerous advantages, such as flexibility, uncapped income, and growth opportunities.
+Many people choose this line of work as a side gig or as a full-time career because it offers various advantages, such as flexibility, uncapped income, and growth opportunities.

-However, if you don't have specific hard and soft skills, going to work every day can turn into a chore.
-So, before you dive in headfirst into a career as a restaurant server, make sure you sharpen these seven skills.
+However, if you don't have specific hard and soft skills, going to work every day can feel like a chore.
+So, before you dive headfirst into a career as a restaurant employee, make sure you sharpen these seven waitress skills.

 The most substantial part of a server's job is taking food and drink orders—which means you must have excellent active listening skills.
 For example, your restaurant might have a simple menu.
 However, if your customers ask for customizations, it can quickly make an order complex.